 Meanwhile, the cool side of the tank should be 73F to 76F.

-An under the tank heater will do the trick, but if not, using a ceramic heat bulb is another option (but this only works in tanks larger than 30 gallons).
+An under the tank heater will do the trick, but if not, using a ceramic heat bulb, as mentioned in the beginning, is another option.

 With 10 gal tanks, it is nearly impossible to create a good temperature gradient.